-Cable Railing is a tried-and-true horizontal railing infill for modern and contemporary designs.
-Instead of an iron or wood infill, cable railing uses a stainless steel wiring to act as a traditional guard while still preserving an open view.
+Cable railing systems are the tried-and-true horizontal wire railing infill for modern and contemporary designs.
+Instead of an iron or wood infill, this cable railing uses a stainless steel wiring to act as a traditional guard while still preserving an open view.
 Also made from stainless steel, the posts are as easy on the eyes as they are to install, and come in a variety of powder coat finishes and mounting options.

 What types of Cable Railing Systems are there?